cboswel1/employee-database-manager/README.md

 [![npm](https://img.shields.io/npm/v/npm?color=blue&logo=npm)](https://www.npmjs.com/package/inquirer)

 The Employee Database Manager is a CLI application that allows a user to update and manager a database of their employees.
+This program relies heavily on the use of npm packages, especially inquirer, table, and mysql.

 ## Table of Contents